 *A male Husky typically weighs between 45 – 60 lb (20 – 27 kg), while a female weighs 35 – 50 lb (16 – 23 kg).

 In a study conducted by Michigan State University, out of 140 dog breeds tested for hypothyroidism, Siberian Huskies ranked 27th.

 Importance of the best husky diet that covers Macronutrients required for Siberian Huskies

 As Huskies are highly energetic and consume a lot of calories quickly, they need a protein-rich diet and should receive between 25-35 % protein.
-Working Huskies will need at least 35% or more.
+Working Huskies will need at least 35% or more protein in their diet.

-Say ‘no’ to by-products and unspecified ingredients like ‘meat meal’ or ‘animal meal,’ as these are low-quality sources of protein.
+Say ‘no’ to by-products and unspecified main ingredients like ‘meat meal’ or ‘animal meal,’ as these are low-quality sources of protein.

 Just as I advise with protein, make sure your Husky gets good sources of fat!
 Look for specific fats, like chicken fat.
 Fish oils and flaxseed are also very good sources because they also provide your dog with Omega-3 fatty acids for her skin and coat health.

 I believe that it is always better to choose a dog food or a diet that focuses on high protein and low carbohydrates, as Huskies don’t require a lot of carbs, and too many can cause stomach upsets and weight gain.

 While Boxers need grain-free dog food, Huskies are not as susceptible to allergies or skin problems.
 So, it is not necessary to go out of your way to get grain-free food.
 However, if you prefer grain free food, there is no harm in feeding her this diet.